You are thinking about taking salaried employment

 - Ending and deregistration

 You once dreamed of being your own boss.
 Making all your own decisions.
 But that also means paying for everything yourself, arranging everything yourself, and earning everything yourself.
 Sometimes you wonder whether you would be better off with a permanent job and a salary.
+Or you are wondering whether you can stay a zzp'er under the DBA Act.
 Are you considering becoming an employee?
 First find out how you can become more secure as an entrepreneur and then make your choice.

 Do these statements reflect your situation?